 High performing teams don’t always win.
 They just never fail the same way twice.
 While in pursuit of inventing the light bulb, Thomas Edison said “I haven’t failed – I’ve just found 10,000 ways that won’t work”.
 Today, no one talks about those 10,000 failures, and your team’s failures will be a distant memory if they improve after each mistake.

 - Give your teams permission to fail, but never the same way twice.

 - Identify and capture lessons learned through a thorough debrief after each project.

 - Align your team to a common strategic goal so they can clearly see what they’re working towards.

 By giving the student pilots under my authority the option to fail, I would give them their greatest chance at success.
 Sometimes the mistakes still piled up and the student would subsequently be removed from flight training.
 That’s fine – enduring high G-forces miles above the ground moving faster than the speed of sound is not for everybody.
-You need to know in flight and in business when to throw in the towel and make a massive shift in your strategic direction.
+You need to know in flight and in business when to throw in the towel and make a massive shift to your strategic direction.
 However, my students always understood that if they could recover from their mistakes there would be a good chance they would pass the mission and go on to see their dreams come true.

 Give your organization the option to fail.
 Empower your teams to fail early and fail often when the stakes are small so that they can win big when it matters.

 Thor is the President of Afterburner, a group of fighter pilots, Navy SEALs and other SpecOps members that leverages the leadership development principles of elite military teams to help corporations achieve their Strategic Objectives.